Vranić, Serbia: History

 Wooden church was built in Vranić in the 1823.
 Under its foundation, an archeological find was discovered, estimated to be 5,000 years old.
 It was built on the foundations of the older church from the 18th century, which had a role in preparations and organization of the rebellions of Koča's frontier rebellion (1788) and First Serbian Uprising (1804).
 The church has rectangular base, it was built from oak logs and roofed with wood shingles.
 With iconostasis and wall in narthex, the interior is divided in three rooms.
 The church is known for its painted and exquisitely ornamented, carved western doors.
 The church hosts some 50 artifacts, including icons made by unknown artists but also by the icon painters Ilija Petrović and Nikola Janković, artistic crafts and books from the 17th century, etc. One of the most valuable items is the large carved cross of Hadži-Ruvim from 1800.
 Being one of the oldest surviving objects of this kind in Serbia, the log cabin was protected by the law as the cultural monument.
+During World War II in night of October 20-21 1943 Chetniks killed 67 villagers including 15 children as part of terror against Yugoslav Partisan supporters.